AnicetNgrt/flore1/README.md

     layer_count = 15
     )
 ```
 **Very important:** Most terminal have large font size by default.
-It will be necessary to lower this size in your terminal's settings i
+It will be necessary to lower this size in your terminal's settings in order to display bigger than 100*100px pictures.
+Mine is at 6 now for instance.

  #  <a name="doc"></a>Documentation
  The flore1 module has 3 top level classes located in `flore1/flore1.py`: